hbc/dc_2016_04/lessons/02_the_filesystem.md

 The easiest way (but really not the ideal way in most situations) to examine a file is to just print out all of the contents using the command `cat`.
 Enter the following command:

-	$ cd ~/dc_sample_data/untrimmed_fastq/
+	$ cd ~/dc_sample_data/sra_metadata
-	$ cat SRR098026.fastq
+	$ cat SraRunTable.txt

-This prints out the all the contents of the the `SRR098026.fastq` to the screen.
+This prints out the all the contents of the the `SraRunTable.txt` to the screen.

 > `cat` stands for concatenate; it has many uses and printing the contents of a files onto the terminal is one of them.

 What does this file contain?

-****
-**Exercises**

-From your home directory, without changing directories,
-    use one short command to print the contents of all of the files in the `/home/dcuser/dc_sample_data/untrimmed_fastq` directory.

-***

 `cat` is a terrific command, but when the file is really big, it should be avoided; `less`, is preferred for files larger than a few bytes.
-Let's take a look at the fastq files in `untrimmed_fastq`.
+Let's take a look at the fastq files in `~/dc_sample_data/untrimmed_fastq`.
 These files are quite large, so we probably do not want to use the `cat` command to look at them.
 Instead, we can use the `less` command.

-Move back to the `untrimmed_fastq` directory and enter the following command:
+Move to the `untrimmed_fastq` directory and enter the following command:

 	$ cd ~/dc_sample_data/untrimmed_fastq/
 	$ less SRR098026.fastq